pub-calculator-io/percentile-calculator/readme.md

-# Percentile Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Percentile Calculator Widget for WordPress

 The percentile calculator helps to find percentile values for a data set.
 Use this percentile calculator to create a table listing each 5th percentile